Maiah Ocando: Visto Bueno and other projects

 Ocando's Visto Bueno series was nominated for two Streamy Awards 2013 as Best International Series and Series of the Year; in 2014 in Fashion, First Person and Entertainer of the Year categories; and again in 2015 in Fashion.
 She was the first Latina to be nominated three years in a row, and hers was the only Spanish-speaking show nominated.

 Ocando's content was featured on a regular basis on AOL, Huffpost video, and the Uvideos platform.
 The Venezuelan website La Patilla and the Venezuelan TV channel Globovision also featured her work.

 In 2014, Ocando landed a talent deal with ABC and moved to LA to continue working on her projects.
 She also signed a deal the same year to take part in the digital show Gentlemen's Code alongside the rapper Pitbull, accompanied by Shira Lazar, Brittany Furlan, Simone Sheperd and Kandee Johnson.
 In September 2015, Ocando signed an endorsement deal with Ford Motors U.S. It was also announced that NBC Universo had teamed up with several Latino social media stars to launch the series Vive el Verano, which has Ocando amongst its stars.

 For the 2015 Streamy Awards, Ocando was chosen by VH1 to be their promotional image.
 She also hosted Vanity Fair's official viewing party and Tweet Up for the Emmys in 2015.

-In February 2015, Ocando participated as principal speaker at a panel in the We Are Grow Summit pre-treat that took place at the YouTube Space in Los Angeles.

-In March 2015 Ocando was invited as a speaker at the SXSW Festival in Austin, Texas to discuss how Latino social stars are better at engaging with audiences, as well as making themselves more appealing to advertisers, networks and studios.
-In June, she joined forces with Honda to create a song to tell a story on how multicultural millennials in America are shaped by their Hispanic roots and their everyday life.
-"Mis Dos Mundos" was written by Gabriel Torrelles, Daniel Norman and the L.A band Elah, performed by Ocando, and produced by Torrelles at the Paramount Recording Studios in Hollywood, California.
-The song received more than 400,000 views on YouTube in the first week.